US Expat Taxes for Americans Living in Russia– What You Need to Know

 Russian taxes – what you need to know

-There are several other modest personal taxes, including a property tax, and a land tax.
+There are several other personal taxes, including a property tax, and a land tax.

-The Russian tax year is the same as the US, with tax returns due by April 30th.
+The Russian tax year is the same as the US, which is to say a calendar year.
+Russian tax returns are due by April 30th.

 The Russian tax authority is called the Federal Tax Service of Russia, and there is plenty of information available in English on their website.